Laravel-Backpack/PermissionManager/README.md

         \App\Http\Controllers\Admin\MyCrudController::class //this should be your own controller );

-// this tells Laravel that when UserCrudController is requested, your own CrudController should be served.
+// this tells Laravel that when UserCrudController is requested, your own UserCrudController should be served.
 ```